The 200A CTs are able to detect bi-directional energy flow, but the 50A CTs are not capable yet.

-NOTE!
-This limitation is actually on the device ports, not the sensors.
-Using a 200A CT in a side-port on the device (rather than top port) will not provide bi-directional current detection.
+Please Note: This is a software limitation for data collected by the device's side ports and not a limitation of the sensors themselves.
+Therefore, using a 200A CT in a side-port on the device (rather than top port) will not provide bi-directional current detection.

-We are working on this firmware update in the future to make the functionality available for all our sensors/ports, but right now the 50A CTs are not able to see energy flow in both directions.
+We are working on a future firmware update which would extend the bi-directional energy reporting capabilities to all sensors/ports, but right now, the 50A CTs are not able to see energy flow in both directions.

 1.)
-This can cause a small issue on the Emporia app where the 50A CTs monitoring a solar line will detect a few watts of energy production at night when no energy is being generated.
-This false production comes from the solar inverter consumption that still pulls some power to function at night, and it's wrongly shown as generation because the 50A CTs are not bi-directional.
+When the 50A CT sensors are monitoring a solar line, they will detect a few watts of energy production at night when no energy is being generated.
+This false production comes from the solar inverter's consumption at night which is incorrectly shown as generation because the 50A CT sensors are not bi-directional.

 2.)
 Batteries - the 50A CT will see both charge and discharge behavior, but will only be able to tag all usage as either production or consumption.